DJCEL/VirtualDJ-ElectrickShock8-Win64/README.md

 # VirtualDJ-ElectrickShock8-Win64
 A VirtualDJ Video Effect for Windows 64-bit (.dll)

-WARNING - READ THIS NOTICE BEFORE USING THIS PLUGIN:

-A very small percentage of people may experience epileptic seizures or blackouts when exposed to certain kinds of flashing lights or light patterns.

 We use the [FFTW](https://www.fftw.org/) libary.
 You can download it with vcpkg

 To install the FFTW libary (static library):